Skip to main content

 About

-Crisol: Theater of Idols is a single player shooter game.
+Crisol: Theater of Idols is a single player survival shooter game with horror and mystery themes.
 It was developed by Vermila Studios and was released on February 10, 2026.
 It received positive reviews from players.

 Crisol: Theater of Idols is a gripping first-person horror/action adventure set in the haunting world of Hispania, a nightmarish reimagining of Spain.
 Playing as Gabriel, a soldier who can use his own blood as a deadly weapon, you endeavor on a journey to fulfill a divine mission from the Sun God.
 Key Features: Explore the Cursed Island of Tormentosa Uncover the chilling history and t…